AI use in award entries – research by The Independent Awards Standards Council

 Should there be sanctions?

 When it comes to the sanctions imposed when it is clear that an entry is largely AI-generated, awards organisers appear more strict than the judges.
-Although very few (just one response) suggests disqualification, 25.0% say it should be marked down and 21.9% say it should be asked to resubmit.
+Although very few (just one response) suggest disqualification, 25.0% say it should be marked down, and 21.9% say applicants should be asked to resubmit.

 One organiser explained their rationale for not imposing sanctions: